FeleAyodeji/farmcollector/readme.md

 ## Testing with cURL

 Use the following `curl` commands in any terminal.
-Wrap JSON in single quotes on UNIX-like shells.
+If you're using Mac or Linux, make sure to put the JSON data inside single quotes

 ### ✅ Submit Planting Data